 Reasoning-specialized, analogous to OpenAI's o-series but open-weight.
 Produces explicit chain-of-thought reasoning traces.
 Strong on mathematical and logical reasoning.
 The open-weight nature means researchers can study reasoning traces, fine-tune on domain-specific reasoning, and deploy without per-token costs.

 Where DeepSeek fits: Cost-sensitive production.
 Air-gapped deployments.
 Research requiring model inspection.
+V3.2 is now the recommended starting point for new DeepSeek deployments.

 Llama 4 marks the maturation of the open-source frontier.